rynm/photo-video-org/README.md

 Do not use an input folder path with an underscore in any folder name.

 One manual change before running:
 Set the absolute output path of the two output folders.
 I did not get around to adding an input switch for this.
-It is currently both set to F:\cleanpictures and F:\deletedpictures
+It is currently both set to `F:\cleanedpictures` and `F:\deletedpictures`.